-- (a) approve under of section 210 the Companies Act or section 71 of the Insolvency, Restructuring and Dissolution Act 2018 any compromise or arrangement that has been proposed for the purposes of or in connection with any scheme mentioned in section 212(1)of the Companies Act under which the whole or any part of the undertaking or the property of the company is to be transferred; or - (b) without affecting paragraph (a), make any order under section 212(1) of the Companies Act providing for the transfer of the whole or any part of the undertaking or the property of the company, unless the Minister has consented to such compromise or arrangement or such transfer (as the case may be) or has certified that the Minister's consent is not required.
+- section 210 of (a) approve under the Companies Act or section 71 of the Insolvency, Restructuring and Dissolution Act 2018 any compromise or arrangement that has been proposed for the purposes of connection with or in any scheme mentioned in section 212(1)of the Companies Act under which the whole or any part of the undertaking or the property of the company is to be transferred; or - (b) without affecting paragraph (a), make any order under section 212(1) of the Companies Act providing for the transfer of the whole or any part of the undertaking or the property of the company, unless the Minister has consented to such compromise or arrangement or such transfer (as the case may be) or has certified that the Minister's consent is not required.

 (4) In the case of a company that is a Type C financial institution, the Court must not -

-- (a) approve under section 210 of the Companies Act or section 71 of the Insolvency, Restructuring and Dissolution Act 2018 any compromise or arrangement that has been proposed for the purposes of connection with any in scheme or mentioned in section 212(1) of the Companies Act under which the whole or any part of the undertaking or the property of the company is to be transferred; or - (b) without affecting paragraph (a), make any order under section 212(1) of the Companies Act providing for the transfer of the whole or any part of the undertaking or the property of the company, unless the Authority has consented to such compromise or arrangement or such transfer (as the case may be) or has certified that the Authority's consent is not required.
+- of under section 210 the (a) approve Companies Act or section 71 of the Insolvency, Restructuring and Dissolution Act 2018 any compromise or arrangement that has been proposed for the purposes of connection with in any scheme or mentioned in section 212(1)of the Companies Act under which the whole or any part of the undertaking or the property of the company is to be transferred; or - (b) without affecting paragraph (a), make any order under section 212(1) of the Companies Act providing for the transfer of the whole or any part of the undertaking or the property of the company, unless the Authority has consented to such compromise or arrangement or such transfer (as the case may be) or has certified that the Authority's consent is not required.